kanaabe/yoshie-realestate/src/pages/index.md

         application and moving in, she took the time out to check in with us and make sure all was going well.
 Overall we had a great and positive experience with Yoshie.
+    - author: Tomo O.
+      quote: >-
+        Yoshie was very personable in her service delivery.
+Obviously she helped us sell our house, but that was not only service she provided.
+She went extra miles to decorate our charming house to attract the wider range of audiences using her great interior design skills.
+She also assisted us find all   necessary service providers for any miscellaneous repairs.
+        Some of them were time sensitive for the closing, and Yoshie pushed all service providers to complete their jobs in time.
+We could depend on her on any aspects of tasks from inception to compl.
+I recommend Yoshie to all people in needs of “personal” real estate services.
 ---